 If you’ve experienced identity theft, what other steps do you recommend we take?

 We’re the lucky ones.
 We caught it soon enough, it seems, that no credit was approved under the fraudulent claims.
-We’ll keep monitoring it thanks to the simple documentation features that Cascadin provides.
+We’ll keep tracking this identity theft thanks to the simple documentation features that Cascadin provides.
 We really are the lucky ones.